-I currently am a full-time music teacher at Green Acres School in Rockville, MD, and devote my free time to gardening, hiking, yoga, and community outreach.
+I currently am a full-time music teacher at Charles E. Smith Jewish Day School in Rockville, MD, and devote my free time to gardening, hiking, yoga, and community outreach.

 (click image to download PDF)